gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 We do not have the clue
 about what direction the solution lies in.

-This is the deepest sense of the crisis: not that we have the wrong theories — but that we do not yet have the right problems.
+This is the deepest sense of the crisis.
+It is not that we have the wrong theories.
+It is that we do not yet have
+the right problems.

-Or rather: we have not yet found the experimental anomaly, the theoretical inconsistency, the empirical discrepancy
+Or, more precisely: we have not yet found the experimental anomaly, the theoretical inconsistency, the empirical discrepancy